 Months 4 - 6

 - 1 day group workshop / systemic feedback

 The Contracting stage is essential, as it provides an opportunity for the coaches to observe team dynamics and build relationships with team members.
 The initial individual discussions (ideally with each Team member) may include the objectives and boundaries of the programme, ground rules, confidentiality agreement, role of facilitator and group member and identification of team dynamics.

-Behavioral tool and qualitative questionnaire would be done pre-workshop, resulting in a tailor made session to cover key needs of the team.
+Behavioral tool and qualitative questionnaires would be done pre-workshop, resulting in a tailor-made session to cover key needs of the team.
 Sample potential discussions would cover: strategy development and execution, team effectiveness, team dynamics.